 Why Strong Corporate Governance is the Key to Success

-The principles of corporate governance include transparency, accountability, fairness, and responsibility.
+The principles of corporate governance include transparency, accountability, fairness, responsibility, and ethical behaviour.
 They enable companies to create a culture of trust with stakeholders.
-By disclosing information related to financial performance and decision-making processes as well as implementing fair practices that do not discriminate amongst shareholders, employees customers or suppliers – businesses can demonstrate their commitment for social responsible operations whilst ensuring long term success.
+By disclosing accurate, timely, and complete information related to financial performance and decision-making processes as well as implementing fair practices that do not discriminate amongst shareholders, employees, customers or suppliers – businesses can demonstrate their commitment to socially responsible operations whilst ensuring long-term success.

 The following diagram illustrates how corporate governance works within many companies.
-This will vary depending upon its size and structure:
+This will vary depending on its size, ownership structure, and the industry in which it operates.

 The executive team provides strategic and operational leadership, determines the organizational structure, and sets the cultural DNA for the business including internal controls.